abap34/abap34.com/posts/gsoc2025_final_report.md

 This project has the potential to greatly impact the Julia ecosystem, and I am proud to be part of it.

-I would like to express my sincere gratitude to my mentor aviatesk and the Julia community for their warm guidance throughout GSoC.
+I would like to express my sincere gratitude to my mentor @aviatesk and the Julia community for their warm guidance throughout GSoC.
 I also thank my university friends, lab seniors, and advisor for supporting me in various ways.

 I will continue to contribute to the success of this project.